 #7.
 CFA exam & MBA success rates are about equal

 Some arguments on the CFA Program vs MBA thread sometimes point to the CFA exam pass rates.
 About 40%+ of CFA exam candidates pass each year, compounding to a very low total pass rate across 3 levels.
-Comparing this to 95% pass rates at Harvard, surely that’s one point for the b-school folks?
+Comparing this to 95% pass rates at Harvard, surely that’s one point for the business school folks?

 Not necessarily – that argument assumes you already have been accepted to a top-tier school like Harvard.
 If you factor in acceptance rates into a mid/top tier school, the chances of an average person acquiring a CFA charter and graduating with a mid/top-tier MBA are about the same.